fabric8io/shootout-docker-maven/README.md

 * The integration test doesn't work on other systems than Linux since there is no possibility for dynamic port mapping.
 It always maps the exposed port (8080) to the same port on the docker host.
 For Boot2Docker this doesn't work easily because of the extra layer of a Linux VM.
+  You can start the created images manually, however and run the integration tests directly.
+See the the section about the *spotify* plugin for an example.
-* Quite noisy on standard out (including the whole HTTP communication)
+* Quite noisy on standard out (including the whole HTTP communication).
 * Cannot influence name of linked containers.
 You application need to use the given name which is automatically calculated by the artifact name and the image directory name.
 * Port mapping cannot be dynamically used.
-Only the ports specified in `conf.yml` are exported directly
+Only the ports specified in `conf.yml` are exported directly.
-* Doesn't work yet with SSL which is enabled by default in boot2Docker since 1.3.0
-* No waiting on log output of the DB possible
+* No waiting on log output of the DB possible.

 ### spotify

 * Version: 0.2.3
-* This plugin can be only used to build an image, so its quite limited.
+* This plugin can be only used to build an image, so its quite limited for this example.
-* A Dockerfile is needed because we want to export a port (this is not possible with the simple configuration mode)
+* A Dockerfile is needed because we want to export a port (this is not possible with the simple configuration mode).

 The image can be build with